RizzwareEngineer/RizzwareEngineer/README.md

 > [!NOTE]
 > Building Whetstone - a platform to sharpen your trades on prediction markets.
 >
-> Building [No-LLMit](https://github.com/RizzwareEngineer/No-LLMit) - spectate (or play against) SOTA LLMs in a No Limit Texas Hold'em cash game (or, soon, tournament)!
+> Building [No-LLMit](https://github.com/RizzwareEngineer/No-LLMit) - spectate SOTA LLMs playing No Limit Texas Hold'em (cash) against each other!

 > [!TIP]
 > In other news, check out my 1st-place hackathon projects!